 In the case of the stories of Jacob and Laban the Nuzi texts are especially illuminating.
 The adoption of Jacob by Laban (suggested by Genesis 31.43), the condition laid on him to take no other wives than Laban’s daughters (Genesis 31.50) and the resentment of Leah and Rachel against Laban (Genesis 31.14) are all illustrated by Hurrian customs.

-Attempts to classify the Kassite language have led to the proposal that it belongs to the Hurro-Urartian family (see Thomas Schneider, Kassitisch und Hurro-Urartäisch.
-Ein Diskussionsbeitrag zu möglichen lexikalischen Isoglossen, Altorientalische Forschungen, 30:372–381).
+Efforts to classify the Kassite language have placed it in the Hurro-Urartian family, which should not surprised is given the Hurro-Urartian cultural affinities of the other Arphaxadites (Thomas Schneider, Kassitisch und Hurro-Urartäisch.
+Ein Diskussionsbeitrag zu möglichen lexikalischen Isoglossen, Altorientalische Forschungen 30:372–381).

-The Kassites also seem to have often borne Indo-European personal names (see Sir John Lynton Myres, Who Were the Greeks?, University of California Press p.
-102, Robert MacHenry, The New Encyclopaedia Britannica: in 32 vol. Macropaedia, India – Ireland, Volume 21, Encyclopedia Britannica p.
+The Kassites also seem to have often borne Indo-European personal names, if indeed Hurro-Urartian is to be considered separate from Indo-European (Sir John Lynton Myres, Who Were the Greeks?, University of California Press p.
+102, Robert MacHenry, The New Encyclopaedia Britannica: in 32 vol. Macropaedia, India – Ireland, vol. 21, Encyclopedia Britannica p.
 36, The Peoples of the Highland: Vanished Cultures of Luristan, Mannai and Urartu, Vanished Civilizations of the Ancient World, McGraw-Hill pg.
 24 and Stuart Piggot, Ancient Europe, Transaction Publishers p.
 81).

 While Cainan is not mentioned in the Masoretic Text, he is to be found in Genesis 10.24 and 11.13 in the Septuagint and Luke 3.36 follows the Septuagint including him in the genealogy of Jesus.
 If ever there were grounds to doubt the validity of the mention of Cainan in the Septuagint, the support found in the Gospel of Luke should easily erase it.
 It is also evident elsewhere in the New Testament that Cainan was counted as one of the proclaimers of righteousness, though this is a complex topic beyond the scope of this essay.